gbtami/pychess-variants/static/docs/Variants-Guide.md

 More strategy pending.

-## Seirawan Chess (S-Chess, SHARPER Chess)
+## S-chess (Seirawan Chess, SHARPER Chess)

 ### Intro

-Seirawan Chess was created by Yasser Seirawan and Bruce Harper in 2007.
+S-chess was created by Yasser Seirawan and Bruce Harper in 2007.

 ### Rules